andrefcodes/toot-worker/README.md

 **Toot-Worker** is a serverless application that automatically posts new articles from your RSS feed to your Mastodon account.
 It runs on Cloudflare Workers.

+> This application only works with the rss protocol.

 ### Step 1.
 Deploy this project to Cloudflare Workers